niftynei/droidtalks/drawables/drawables.md

 ---

-StateListDrawable
+## StateListDrawable

 ![right|25%] (state-list-drawable-sample.png)

 ^ Drawables are flexible and useful.
-You can nest different drawbles into each other.
+You can nest different drawables into each other.
 ^ It's a nice declarative approach to handling state changes.

 ---

-BitmapDrawable
+## BitmapDrawable

 ![right|25%] (bitmap-sample.png)